HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ####Tone
 There are two pitch heights in Navajo, high and low.
 Low tone is unmarked.
 High tone is marked with an acute accent.
 Tone may occur on vowels or nasals.
-Typically tone is not indicatd on ⟨ m ⟩, when it occurs on ⟨ n ⟩ it appears as ⟨ ń ⟩.
+Typically tone is not indicated on ⟨ m ⟩, when it occurs on ⟨ n ⟩ it appears as ⟨ ń ⟩.

 ####Tone Patterns (Melodies)
 There are arguably four kinds of tonal patterns which occur in Navajo: